boxcutter/boxcutter-chef-cookbooks/docs/bootstrap_vm.md

 virsh snapshot-revert ubuntu-server-2204 clean virsh snapshot-delete ubuntu-server-2204 clean

+# If you need to destroy and recreate....
 virsh destroy ubuntu-server-2404
 virsh undefine ubuntu-server-2404 --nvram --remove-all-storage
 ```

-## Install cinc-client and chefctl
+## Install cinc-client and chefctl in the image

 ```
 # chefctl uses a shebang that points at /opt/chef, so make sure we have a link